CodeSeoul/nodejs-course/lesson3/README.md

 - Any values returned by the called listeners are ignored and will be discarded.

 ### The `EventEmitter` class in `events` module

+Event emitter fire events and include the ability to handle those events when triggerered.

 - `emitter.on(eventName, listener)`: Attaches the `listener` function for the event named `eventName`.
 - `emitter.emit(eventName[, ...args])`: Triggers each of the listeners registered for the event named `eventName`, passing the supplied arguments to each.
 Returns true if the event had listeners, false otherwise.
 - `emitter.eventNames()`: Returns an array listing the events for which the emitter has registered listeners.